-Y'all are going to love our new Deep South Tour.
+Y'all are going to love this Deep South Tour.
 We've thought of AND included everything that's a must-see/do.
 You'll explore at your own pace without being part of a tour group, so plenty of free time for making your own Deep South discoveries.
+And the best, bit - there are so many ways to build this itinerary.
+We've based this suggested holiday without a car, but you can drive if you're keen on a road trip and we can even arrange Harley Davidson and other motorbikes.

 The line-up includes the 'Big Three' cities of Nashville, Memphis and New Orleans.
 When it comes to southern hospitality, heritage and honky tonks, we think you'll agree there aren't three more appropriate towns.
-And there's no driving, so you can truly sit back and soak up the scenery.
 A chauffeured transfer will take you from Nashville to Memphis.
 Between Memphis and New Orleans, you'll watch the landscape change from cotton fields to swampland aboard the City of New Orleans train before arriving in the birthplace of jazz.

 Savour the music, the cuisine, the hospitality and the heritage of this unique part of America on this 11-day adventure by air, rail, private car and Mississippi steamer.
 All you have to do is sit back and enjoy.